 Alcoholic and Toxic Liver Disease

-The liver is responsible for concentrating and metabolizing most drugs and toxins.
+The liver is the organ responsible for concentrating and metabolizing most drugs and toxins.
 Because of this function, toxic insults to the liver are common.
-In the US, drug-induced liver injury (DILI) is the most common cause of acute liver failure.
-Alcohol-related liver disease accounts for more than 12,000 deaths yearly in the United States, and alcohol abuse is the most common cause of cirrhosis.
+In the U.S., drug-induced liver injury is the most common cause of acute liver failure.
+Alcohol-related liver disease accounts for more than 12,000 deaths yearly in the U.S., and alcohol abuse is the most common cause of cirrhosis.
+Hospital admissions for alcoholic hepatitis are on the rise in the U.S., accounting for 0.83% of all admissions in 2010.

 Alcohol is the most frequently abused drug worldwide.
 Its major metabolite, acetaldehyde, is directly toxic to the liver.
 Abuse results in a broad spectrum of liver disease, including asymptomatic fatty liver, alcoholic hepatitis, cirrhosis, and end-stage liver failure.
-Many alcoholics become symptomatic only when severe, life-threatening liver disease is already present.
+Many people with alcohol use disorder become symptomatic only when severe, life-threatening liver disease is already present.

-The presentation and severity of liver disease vary widely.
+The presentation and severity of liver disease varies widely.
 Some patients remain asymptomatic despite significant liver damage, while others present with a severe, acute illness.
 Nausea, vomiting, malaise, and diaphoresis are common symptoms.
 A syndrome similar to viral hepatitis may occur, including fever, headache, jaundice, and right-upper-quadrant pain.
 Pruritus may occur if cholestasis develops.
+Abdominal distension may develop from ascites.
 Jaundice is a common presentation in people with alcoholic hepatitis.
 Hepatic encephalopathy and coagulopathies may develop in severe instances.

 Because of the liver’s regenerative ability, withdrawal of or abstinence from offending substances can sometimes result in significant reversal of liver damage, even in cases of advanced liver disease, so long as cirrhosis is not yet established.